 2. Repeal

-The Royal Commissioners’ Powers Act 1902, is repealed.
+The Royal Commissioners’ Powers Act 1902 is repealed.

 3. Application

 This Act applies in relation to any Royal Commission appointed before the commencement of this Act as well as in relation to a Royal Commission appointed after its commencement, but this section shall not be construed to authorise the application of this Act to proceedings in respect of offences committed before its commencement.